-HEADROOM - See diagram below.
-If the door is installed lower into the opening than shown, additional loss of walkin clearance will result.
-The fitting of a head infill panel may also be necessary, in order to improve the external appearance (See Alternative Fixings No. 2).
+HEADROOM - See diagram.
+If the door is installed lower into the opening than shown, additional loss of walk-in clearance will result.
+The fitting of a head infill panel may also be necessary, in order to improve the external appearance.